 Everyone is so colorful and bright

 Though I admire the colorful Indian clothes, wearing them on a regular basis is not my cup of tea.
 Wearing a saree or other traditional clothes is neither easy nor comfortable for a person who likes to move a lot.
 There comes an additional foreigner factor that catches more staring looks from the people around.
 Weddings come to the rescue.
 This is the time where you take out the best piece from your wardrobe and fulfill your dream of wearing traditional dress without being stared.
 Since all the women are wearing their best dresses on the wedding, at times it gives a feeling of a fashion competition.

 Do not become favorite of a Wedding Photographer

 OMG!
 There are so many photographers at the weddings that you feel like on a press conference.
 Once the photographers are done with bride and groom, they search for their favorites among guests.
-Though they take photographs of everyone, there are selected few people who are photographed while doing almost everything.
+Though they take photographs of everyone, there are a few “chosen” people who are photographed while doing almost everything.
 Try not to fall into this category 🙂

 Marriages don’t happen in one day

 Marriages in India are generally 3-day events with different functions both day and night.
 If you are a girl, there is no way you can come in the same suit two days in a row.
 As if this is the only reason you work and earn money, so you can spend on new clothes and jewelry for each event.
 In my case, I was lucky to borrow dresses from my friends 😉 Cool and light for a pocket.